Top 40 Things to Do in Liverpool, Explore These Must-See Attractions

 16 Don’t Miss the Stunning Cathedrals of Liverpool

 Whether you consider yourself religious or not, you simply can’t visit Liverpool without paying a visit to one of Liverpool’s stunning cathedrals.
-As we mentioned earlier on, the Liverpool Anglican Cathedral is the largest cathedral in the UK and the fifth-largest in the world.
+The Liverpool Anglican Cathedral is the largest cathedral in the UK and the fifth-largest in the world.
 The Liverpool Cathedral isn’t just about catching fantastic views of the city but a place full of history.
 It was designed by aspiring architect Giles Gilbert Scott in the early 1900s and only reached completion in 1978!
 Guests are able to worship, hire the venue or attend one of the regular services or events.
 The architecture is something you simply can’t afford to not witness.

 Closer to the centre of the city is Liverpool Metropolitan Cathedral, the city’s modern cathedral.
 The Metropolitan Cathedral is a key figure in Liverpool’s skyline and even boasts the nickname ‘Paddy’s Wigwam’ thanks to its’ unusual appearance!
 This cathedral opened in 1967 and was designed by Frederick Gibberd having won a competition.
 The rules of the competition ensured that the design would cost no more than £1,000,00 and be capable of finalising construction within five years.
 The Metropolitan Cathedral features wonderful lighting and interior designs and has a wide range of facilities for visitors.